alankent/magento2devbox-skeleton/README.md

     docker ps -a

-To get a bash prompt inside the web container, use
+To get a bash prompt inside the a container, use

     docker-compose exec --user magento2 web bash

+This example specified the 'web' service container (see `docker-compose.yml` for the other service names).
 You should see a shell prompt of `m2$`.
 If you are using a Git Bash window on Windows, you may see an error message saying you need to use `winpty`.
-In that case you must use the following command to create a bash prompt.
+In that case you must use the following command.

     winpty docker-compose exec --user magento2 web bash

 In general this works well, but on Windows the 'exec' command will exit if you press CTRL+Z. If you like using CTRL+Z in Linux, this is rather annoying, so SSH access is recommended instead.

-To enable SSH support (recommended), make sure port 22 is uncommented in `docker-compose.yml` and mapped to an available port number.
-For example, use "2222:22" to use port 2222 to avoid colliding with any local SSH daemons.
+SSH is currently only supported in the 'web' service container.

-You must then use the `-p 2222` argument to specify the port number.
-The `m2ssh` command (BAT and bash versions available) automatically picks up the port number from your `docker-compose.yml` file.
+The `m2ssh` BAT and bash scripts automatically pick up the port number from the `docker-compose.yml` file and logs on to the 'magento2' account.

     m2ssh

+If you are running Docker in VirtualBox, you may need to edit the local `m2ssh` and `m2unison` scripts to replace "localhost" with the IP address allocated by VirtualBox.

 ### 4. Install Magento